steveiliop56/tipimate/README.md

 ## License

-TipiCord is licensed under the GNU General Public License v3.0.
+TipiMate is licensed under the GNU General Public License v3.0.
 TL;DR — You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.